 A laminoplasty is a procedure to take pressure off the spinal cord.
 If you need surgery in your neck, or cervical spine, you will have an incision on the back of your neck about six inches long.
 The neurosurgeon lifts the bones up off your spinal cord.
-We then use titanium mini-plates and bone grafts to secure the bone.
+Then, titanium mini-plates and bone grafts are used to secure the bone.

 Getting Ready for Surgery

-Please refer to your “Having Surgery at UW Hospital” book for general instructions.
+Please refer to your “Having Surgery at UW Hospital” book for instructions.

 Please start taking a stool softener (docusate with senna) two days before surgery.
 Take it with at least 8 ounces of water.
 This will prevent constipation caused by pain medicine.
 Do not take any fiber or stool softener on the morning of surgery.